colin-vandervoort/colin-vandervoort/README.md

 Software Engineer | Web Developer | AWS

-In my career I have primarily worked doing front-end web development, but lately I've been trying to build out my back-end and systems skill sets.
+In my career I have primarily worked doing front-end web development, but lately I've been building out my back-end and systems skill sets.
 Here is my [current resume](./resumes/colin-vandervoort_resume_2026-01-19.pdf).

 I'm currently looking for job.
 Use one of the following hyperlinks if you would like to get in touch.